African bush elephant: Size

 The African bush elephant is the largest and heaviest living land animal.
 Under optimal conditions where individuals are capable of reaching full growth potential, fully grown mature males are about 3.20 m tall at the shoulder and weigh 6.0 MT on average (with 90% of fully grown males under optimal conditions being between 3.04–3.36 m and 5.2–6.9 MT).
 Mature fully grown females are smaller at about 2.60 m tall at the shoulder and 3.0 MT in weight on average under optimal growth conditions (with 90% of fully grown females ranging between 2.47–2.73 m and 2.6–3.5 MT in optimal conditions).
-The maximum recorded shoulder height of an adult bull is 3.96 m, with this individual having an estimated weight of 10.4 MT.

-Another individual with a similar weight of more than 10 t was found in Kenya in 2025, making it one of the largest elephants ever recorded.
+The largest well-measured bull, shot in Angola in 1974, is calculated to have been 3.96 m tall at the shoulder, with this individual having an estimated weight of 10.4 MT.
+(Note: Another elephant shot in Angola in 1955, popularly called "Fénykövi" (after the man who shot it) or "Henry", on display at the Smithsonian, was measured to have a shoulder height of 4.01 m on its side, indicating a standing shoulder height of 3.81 m, but measurements of its bones suggests its real shoulder height was only 3.5 m.)
 Elephants attain their maximum stature when they complete the fusion of long-bone epiphyses, occurring in males around the age of 40 and females around 25 years of age.